clemsos/writings/_quora/2014-07-22-How-do-I-write-a-research-paper-with-a-scientific-voice-I-was-told-by-my-mentor-that-my-writing-is-confusing-and-also-that-it-seems-as-if-I-dont-know-anything-about-the-research-topic-at-hand.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How do I write a research paper with a scientific \'voice\'?
+    How do I write a research paper with a scientific \'voice\'?
 I was told by my mentor that my writing is confusing and also that it seems as if I don\'t know anything about the research topic at hand. - Quora